PlaidWeb/publ-site/content/faq.md

 content files, and uses that to present them in a way appropriate to the content in question.

-When I write a post for this I'm writing it in [my text editor of choice](http://sublimetext.com) and checking it into [the website's GitHub repository](/github-site) and pushing it to the server.
+When I write a post for this I'm writing it using Markdown or HTML in [my text editor of choice](http://sublimetext.com) and checking it into [the website's GitHub repository](/github-site) and pushing it to the server.
 But someone else might want to upload the files manually via FTP,